jmquigley/util.toolbox/docs/index.md

 <dt><a href="#sanitize">sanitize(buffer, verbose, log)</a></dt>
 <dd><p>Takes a data buffer of output bytes, converts it to a string and then splits
 it on newlines for output.
 By default it is just saved into a sanitized array.
-If verbose is set to true, then the buffer it output to the console.</p>
+If verbose is set to true, then the buffer it output to the console line by line.</p>
 </dd>
 <dt><a href="#call">call(cmd, cb, verbose, log)</a></dt>
 <dd><p>Performs an asynchronous command line call to run a given user command.</p>